Probabilistic Trust Intervals for Out of Distribution Detection: Introduction

 \section{Introduction}

-Deep neural network classifiers match the human level accuracy in many applications when test data is sampled from a distribution which is same or approximately similar to the training data distribution, also known as in-distribution (ID) data \cite{intro1, vgg10, resnet, intro4, intro5}.
+Deep neural network classifiers match the human level accuracy in many applications when test data is sampled from a distribution which is same or approximately similar to the training data distribution, also known as in-distribution (ID) data \cite{intro1, vgg, resnet, intro4, intro5}.
 However, the networks fail in presence of data which comes from a different distribution, known as out-of-distribution (OOD) data~\cite{intro6, baseline}.
 These networks perform classification with an assumption of complete knowledge of the classes and therefore, wrongly classify the OOD inputs into the known categories, often with high confidence~\cite{papadopoulos2019outlier}.
 In real world scenarios, it is challenging to ensure the similarity of training and test data distributions \cite{ai_safety} which raises concerns on the predictions made by deep neural networks due to their vulnerability against OOD inputs.
+This work is motivated by the increasing demand for efficient and scalable OOD detection methods that do not require architectural changes to the network or the use of OOD surrogate data during training.
+Existing state-of-the-art techniques, such as deep ensembles or Bayesian networks, often provide high accuracy but at the cost of significant computational overhead or memory usage.
+This makes them impractical in resource-constrained environments, such as edge devices or real-time applications like autonomous systems and healthcare diagnostics, where fast and accurate detection of OOD data is critical.
+Our approach, based on probabilistic trust intervals, is designed to address these challenges by enabling robust OOD detection without altering the original network architecture or requiring surrogate data, providing a lightweight and scalable solution.

 A solution to the above problem is to design networks which can detect OOD inputs and hence, produce reliable results.
 One successful design choice in this direction is to use siblings of a network.
 These siblings are often the copies of a single network with different weight parameter values.
 The siblings with similar architecture but different weights are expected to produce different outputs for the same input, therefore, are trained on ID data to produce identical outputs for an ID input.
 As a result, disagreement between the outputs of siblings for ID inputs reduces and it becomes an indicator of OOD inputs whenever a large value observed.
 For a robust detection, all the weights among the siblings are varied to explore a diverse functional space, for example in deep ensembles~\cite{ensemble, fort2019deep}.
 This naturally increases computational burden in terms of training and testing along with increased memory requirements.
 A trade-off to limit the memory expenses is to allow only few of the weights to vary among the siblings while assigning equal values to the rest or sharing the rest of the weights~\cite{wen2020batchensemble}.
 Another alternate to create such siblings is to learn distributions over the weight parameters, motivated from the Bayesian principles.
 However such networks are computationally more complex and often pose a challenge in terms of convergence for deep architectures~\cite{ensemble}.